CLEVERHome Storage

 6. KidKraft Sling Bookshelf

-The Check Price is designed around a simple insight: young kids choose books by the cover, not the spine.
+The Compare Options is designed around a simple insight: young kids choose books by the cover, not the spine.
 The four fabric sling shelves display books face-out, making it easy for toddlers and early readers to browse and pick their own stories.
 It holds a meaningful number of books -- roughly 10 to 15 depending on thickness -- without taking up much floor space.

 The frame is solid wood, and the canvas sling shelves are reinforced to handle the weight of board books and hardcovers without sagging over time.
 At about 24 inches wide, it fits easily in a reading corner, beside a bed, or next to a play area.
 The natural wood and gray canvas colorway is understated enough to work in a living room if your playroom doubles as shared family space.